LouisJackman/language-x/README.md

      * They go _after_ top-level package variable definitions and final variables.
      */

-    var highlight = -> s { $">> {s} <<" }
+    var highlight = -> s {
+        $">> {s} <<"
+    }

-    // The ~ operator composes invocables together.
+    // The ~ operator composes invocables together, from left to right.
     1.up(to: 5)
         .map(Number.doubled:: ~ ToString.toString:: ~ highlight::)
         .each(println::)

     // Sylan supports field-looking getters and transparently upgrading an
     // expression to a computation, both of which mandate no parentheses
     // for no-argument invocables.
-Use the :: operator without a prefix to pick
+Use the :: postfix operator to pick up these
-    // up these invocables as first-class values.
-Combine it with the dot
+    // invocables as first-class values.
+Combine it with the dot operator to
-    // operator to refer to a method of a type.
+    // refer to a method of a type.

-    // Lambdas can be passed outside of calling parentheses when they are the
-    // final argument.
     List { 1, 2, 3 }.each -> n {

         /*
-         * Backquoted strings allow interpolation.
-Only single symbols can be
+         * Dollar-prefixed strings allow interpolation.
+Only single symbols can
-         * interpolated; interpolating arbitrary expressions was purposely
+         * be interpolated; interpolating arbitrary expressions was purposely
          * omitted due to its ability to create cryptic one-liners.
          */
         println($"{n}")
     }

-    var quadruple = -> { it.doubled.doubled }
+    var quadruple = -> {
+        it.doubled.doubled
+    }

     123456789
         |> quadruple::